AllieStewart/Allie-Portfolio/README.md

 ![Alt text](assets/Screen1.png)

 --Start of Work--
-(Note how the project is no longer blurred when the mouse hovers over it.)
+(Note how the project is no longer grey when the mouse hovers over it.)
 (Additionally, only Challenge 1 has a working link, the rest just link back to my GitHub.)
 ![Alt text](assets/Screen2.png)